 Independent, Hard-Working, Loyal and Affectionate

-These doggies can be both medium and large, which is why weights can vary drastically from 18 to nearly 30 kg!
-They are a cross between a Chow Chow and a Siberian Husky.
-They are also fairly high maintenance due to the fact that they shed their coats quite heavily.
+These dogs can be medium to large in size, which is why their weight can vary drastically from 18 to nearly 30 kg!
+They are a cross between a Chow Chow and a Siberian Husky and are fairly high maintenance due to the fact they shed their coats quite heavily.

-In terms of their personalities, they can sometimes be fairly stubborn and demanding, therefore they need to be owned by someone who has experience and knowledge of the breed already, as opposed to a first time owner.
+In terms of their personality, they can sometimes be fairly stubborn and demanding, therefore they need to be owned by someone who has experience and knowledge of the breed already, as opposed to a first-time owner.

 Fun Fact: They tend to get on well with other smaller pets!

-The Chusky's parents possess traits that the make them fairly hard to handle and potentially very difficult for a first time dog owner.
+The Chusky's parents possess traits that make them fairly hard to handle and potentially very difficult for a first-time dog owner.
 For example, the Siberian Husky's are well-known for being extremely hard-working and loud, whereas the Chow Chows are known for being stubborn and difficult to handle.
-Combined, their pups can therefore be fairly problematic!
+Combined, their pups can be fairly problematic!
 Although these personality traits can be toned down through extensive training, they are more suited to owners experienced dealing with difficult and larger dogs.
-However, they are normally extremely loyal and friendly towards their 'humans'.
-They even have the potential to get on with other pets in the house and also children!